 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 In Panama, work closely with an indigenous community on a remote tropical island to do infrastructure projects.
 The outfitters are in constant contact with the local communities and work on ongoing projects.
 As the time gets closer, outfitters will help choose a project for your group that will best serve the community at that particular time.
 Projects might include:

 Our next destination is Isla Bastimentos, an island paradise off the Caribbean coast of Panama.
 Here we find an indigenous Gnobe community and a stunning national park dotted with coral cayes and rainforest lined beaches.
 Learn the basics of photography while sharing this island home with tropical frogs, monkeys, orchids and people from small fishing communities nearby.
 Classes are fast-paced and fun, and initially focused on understanding the technical abilities of your camera.
 Investigate the island and practice manipulating aperture and shutter speed.
 The rainforest shadows, summer sun and gorgeous sunsets provide ample opportunity to adjust to different lighting environments.
 Constant practice and evaluation are key to learning the art of composition.
-Gather under thatch palapas and relax in hammocks while sharing feedback and learning how to improve your photos.
+Gather under thatch palapas and relax in hammocks while sharing feedback and learning how to improve your photos, and take a break from you photographic activities to participate in ongoing service projects in the community.

 Follow the path of explorers over the mountains and down to the Pacific coast of Panama.
 Enjoy beautiful beaches, relax under palm trees or try your hand at surfing on some of the best waves in Central America.
 Keep your cameras ready while watching for wildlife or cheering on friends as they learn to surf.
 Make an expedition to Isla de Coiba, the largest island in Panama and a UNESCO World Heritage site that boasts an astounding biodiversity.
 Howler monkeys, macaws and over 20 species of whales and dolphins thrive in this protected environment.
 Around every bend lies another spectacular photo opportunity and chance to hone your skills.
 Refine the delicate balance between light and lens, and begin to use your camera to share stories with photo assignments that challenge your technical and artistic abilities.
 Head back to Panama City to reflect on all that you have achieved and learned.
 The adventure will soon come to an end, but the photos you create will allow you to carry your memories and experiences with you forever.